cwyse/wysechoice-wiki/home/network_services.md

   remote-control:
       control-enable: yes
 ```
+1. This command will display stats with remote control enabled:
+  `podman exec -it unbound unbound-control stats`
 1. Update /mnt/data/pihole/etc-dnsmasq.d/01-pihole.conf and set the cache-size to 0.
 1. Update your DNS Servers to 192.168.5.3 (or your custom ip) in all your DHCP configs.
 1. Configure a cron job to monitor the container from a separate host and restart it if necessary